Professor Toby Breckon

 Experience

-Prof. Breckon's current research spans a breadth of computer vision, image processing and robotic sensing application domains including automotive sensing, X-ray security image understanding, automated visual surveillance and robotic sensing.
+Prof. Breckon's current research spans a breadth of computer vision, image processing and robotic sensing application domains including automotive sensing, X-ray security image understanding, automated visual surveillance and robotics.

 Within automotive, his team work with a number of major vehicle manufacturers on future automotive sensing solutions (2011- 2024) having originally commenced work in this area in the early days of intelligent driver assistance systems (2007-2010).
 The team's work on real-time visual saliency was filed as a patent (2013) and Prof. Breckon acted as a scientific advisor to tech startup Machines With Vision on aspects of autonomous vehicle sensing (2019-2023).